-12. How do I determine whether a nonprofit organization is eligible?
+10. How do I determine whether a nonprofit organization is eligible?

-To be eligible for the FY 2024 NSGP, a nonprofit organization must:
+To be eligible for the NSGP-NSS, a nonprofit organization and all nonprofit organizations within a consortium must:

-- Meet the description under section 501(c)(3) of the Internal Revenue Code (IRC) of 1986 and be exempt from tax under section 501(a) of such code; - For NSGP-UA, be located within one of the FY 2024 UASI-designated high-risk urban areas; for NSGP- S, be located outside of the FY 2024 UASI-designated high-risk urban areas; and - Be able to demonstrate, through the application, that the organization is at high risk of a terrorist or other extremist attack.
+- Meet the description under section 501(c)(3) of the Internal Revenue Code (IRC) of 1986 and be exempt from tax under section 501(a) of such code; - For NSGP-NSS-UA, be located within one of the FY 2024 UASI-designated high-risk urban areas; for NSGP-NSS-S, be located outside of the FY 2024 UASI-designated high-risk urban areas; and, - Be able to demonstrate, through the application, that the organization is at high risk of a terrorist or other extremist attack.

-13. Can nonprofit organizations pass through funds to other organizations?
+11. Can the lead member of a consortium pass through funds to other eligible nonprofit organizations?